Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 50 points in three of seven games this season.
+- Los Angeles has combined with its opponents to score more than 49.5 points in three of seven games this season.

-- The two teams combine to average 50 points per game, an amount equal to the over/under in this contest.
+- The two teams combine to average 50 points per game, 0.5 more than the over/under in this contest.

-- This contest's over/under is 0.8 points more than the 49.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 49.2 points per game, 0.3 fewer than this contest's over/under.

-- The Chargers and their opponents have scored an average of 50.7 points per game in 2020, 0.7 more than Sunday's total.
+- The average total in Chargers games this season is 50.7, 1.2 points more than Sunday's total of 49.5.

-- In 2020, games involving the Eagles have averaged a total of 49.8 points, 0.2 fewer than this game's set over/under.
+- In 2020, games involving the Eagles have averaged a total of 49.8 points, 0.3 more than the set total in this contest.

 Chargers stats and trends